snel-repo/autolfads/docs/create_infra.md

 ## Create and configure the google cloud project
 This first step creates your project in Google Cloud Platform.
 This step only needs to be done once.

-Go to [https://cloud.google.com/](https://cloud.google.com/) and sign in with your Google account.
+Go to [https://cloud.google.com/](https://cloud.google.com/) and sign in with an account associated with your institution or university.
+Note that if you just sign in with your personal Google account, there is a chance that an eventual request for GPU quota will be denied, so it is highly suggested attempting to sign in with an institutional email address.

 If this is your first time logging into Google Cloud Platform, first we need to create a project.
 Navigate to the [console.cloud.google.com/compute](https://console.cloud.google.com/compute) and then fill out the details needed to create a project.